RajkumariV/Capstone/README.md

 ![Alt text](https://github.com/RajkumariV/Capstone/blob/dev/resources/graphs/Top_Customers.png)

 ### Overview of LOAN application Data API
-Banks deal in all home loans.
-They have a presence across all urban, semi-urban, and rural areas.
-Customers first apply for a home loan; after that, a company will validate the customer's eligibility for a loan.

 Banks want to automate the loan eligibility process (in real-time) based on customer details provided while filling out the online application form.
 These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History, and others.
 To automate this process, they have the task of identifying the customer segments to those who are eligible for loan amounts so that they can specifically target these customers.
 Here they have provided a partial dataset.

 #### API Endpoint: [https://raw.githubusercontent.com/platformps/LoanDataset/main/loan_data.json](https://raw.githubusercontent.com/platformps/LoanDataset/main/loan_data.json)